CJ-Jackson/RestTOML/json/README.md

 # Mandatory
 [batch]
 # It works with anything that return json.
 Mandatory
-# Recommened with csv2json and toml2json
+# Recommended with csv2json and toml2json
 script = "./other_request.toml"
 # argument to pass to script defaults to []
 arg = []